swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 ```

 Dictionaries, like strings, lists, and all the rest, have built-in methods.
-Lets say you wanted all the keys from a particular dictionary.
+Let's say you wanted all the keys from a particular dictionary.

 ```python
 In [14]: dataDict.keys()